Ampersand-Alexander/Risk-Of-Rain-2-Eris/README.md

 ![](https://cdn.discordapp.com/attachments/469291841859092488/829082643404423182/unknown.png)

 I'll admit it's not the cleanest and there's surely a way I can streamline this further.
 But from here, if you have a melee hitbox you want to add then you just need to set it up in the `ChildLocator` as you did with all the other things before.
 Change up some of this code to accommodate your needs and it should be good.
-See Henry's prefab for an example of what hitboxes are supposed to look like.
+See Eris's prefab for an example of what hitboxes are supposed to look like.

 `InitializeSkills` method contains all the code for setting up your character's `SkillDefs`.
 It should be fairly self-explanatory and easy to work with.